-The market crash following the coronavirus pandemic has brought light to many trading and investment opportunities.
-Following the steep stock market crash of March 2020, markets have experienced a strong recovery into June 2020.
+The market crash following the Covid-19 pandemic has brought light to many trading and investment opportunities.
+Following the steep stock market crash of March 2020, markets experienced a strong recovery in the second half of 2020.
 However, market volatility is likely to continue, and this volatility can present many trading and investment opportunities.

 This article lists some stocks and industries that have been particularly impacted by the coronavirus pandemic.

 Fear of coronavirus caused stock markets around the world to crash.
 Investors had not seen such large drops since the financial crisis in 2008.
 Stock market crashes can be scary, uncertain times but many seasoned traders would suggest that a stock market crash is a great opportunity to pick up highly valued stocks at bargain prices.